 WikiLeaks, for example, was condemned by conservative media when it published confidential US military information, and received accolades from ostensibly serious journalistic interests and the political left.
 When the same organization published personal emails embarrassing to the Democratic Party, the polarity reversed.
 This partisan approach yields a cramped view of the “public interest.”

 Publishers should be more careful in defining the public interest.
 While publication should remain protected by the First Amendment, publishers must more frequently, and more rigorously, consider the costs to privacy and security.
-Finally, publication should be distinguished from unauthorized acquisition, and laws against unauthorized acquisition consistently enforced.
+Separately, publication should be distinguished from unauthorized acquisition, and laws against unauthorized acquisition consistently enforced.
+Responsible disclosure concepts - private disclosure, initially, of data security vulnerabilities so they can be fixed - should apply not just to vulnerabilities that can lead to data theft, but to disclosure of stolen data itself.

 Hillary Clinton’s maligned comment that a politician needs a “public” and a “private” position was taken to indicate she was not trustworthy in general, and that she was much more favorable to financial and banking interests in New York than she claimed.
 Whether those conclusions are justified or not, Secretary Clinton went on to explain that the idea for her remark came from Abraham Lincoln, who needed to keep his personal views on slavery distinct from his institutional position as Chief Executive.
 Lincoln’s approach, ostensibly hypocritical, was well-calculated to navigate a particularly difficult political environment. http://politi.co/2ehMJ5k